AdobeDocs/journey-optimizer.nl-NL/help/using/configuration/dmarc-record.md

 <!--If you fail to comply with the new requirement from Gmail and Yahoo! to have DMARC record for all sending domains, your emails are expected to land into the spam folder or to get blocked.-->

-1. Stel een nieuw subdomein in.
-[Meer informatie](delegate-subdomain.md)
+1. Stel een nieuw subdomein in. [ leer hoe ](delegate-subdomain.md)

-1. Ga naar de **[!UICONTROL DMARC record]** sectie.
+1. Ga naar de sectie **[!UICONTROL DMARC record]** .

-   Als het subdomein een bestaand DMARC-record heeft en als het wordt opgehaald door [!DNL Journey Optimizer]kunt u dezelfde waarden gebruiken als in de interface zijn gemarkeerd, of deze naar wens wijzigen.
+   Als het subdomein een bestaande DMARC-record heeft en door [!DNL Journey Optimizer] wordt opgehaald, kunt u dezelfde waarden gebruiken als in de interface zijn gemarkeerd, of deze naar wens wijzigen.

    ![](assets/dmarc-record-found.png)